 Instructions

-- Add your large star piping tip to the piping bag.
+• Add a French star piping tip to the piping bag.
 Spoon a little bit of dough into the piping bag and try piping a swirl or line on the prepared baking sheet.
 If the dough is too thick to pipe, transfer the dough back to the mixing bowl and add 1 tsp of milk.
-If the dough is creamy enough to pipe, continue piping the dough in swirls or lines, leaving 2-inch apart on the baking sheet. (*see video for a visual guide)
+If the dough is creamy enough to pipe, continue piping the dough in swirls or lines, leaving 2 inches apart on the baking sheet.

 Notes